Harmony “hamun” is fish plus salt in Sumerian

-Hamun, besides meaning “harmony, also means “bird” (top page 3) and in Akkadian,“female mourner, bird, insect.”
+Hamun, besides meaning “harmony, also means “bird” (top page 3) and in Akkadian, “female mourner, bird, insect.”
 A female mourner probably moaned and sang, as women still do in mourning.
 Birds and insects make noise.
 All of this could liberally be classified under “music,” which is what the Sumerians appear to have done.
 The Beatles wouldn’t come for 5,000 years, so you can’t blame them too much.

 Below dalhamun would seem to mean “disharmony” in the form of a storm.

 The root of “hamun” is “salt.”
 In Sumerian “salt” becomes “malt” with the addition of one letter, and in English, the one letter changes from “s” to “m.”
 Another amazing coincidence1 The word “salary” comes from “salt” (OED: “originally money allowed to Roman soldiers for the purchase of salt, hence, their pay”).
 “Sal” in early Sumerian means “vagina,” as can be seen on page 35, “Vaginas depicted in Sumerian.”
-To sally forth is to go to battle, and nubile women were often the booty used to lure men into fighting.
+To sally forth is to go to battle, and nubile women were often the frontline of war: booty used to lure men into not fighting.

-In Sumerian, “mun” is “salt,” “munu” is “malt,” and “munus” is “woman,” a person who can make more people, just like malt is a grain that has sprouted and started new plant.
-Notice the Sumerian character for “malt”at the bottom of this page is the same character repeated: a clone.
+In Sumerian, “mun” is “salt,” “munu” is “malt,” and “munus” is “woman,” a person who can make more people, just like malt is a grain that has sprouted and started a new plant.
+Notice the Sumerian character for “malt” at the bottom of this page is the same character repeated: a clone.
 On the next page, “munu” in Akkadian means “larva.”
 These are all words for new growth.
 Interesting that our word “moon” signifies for a celestial object that is new every month and is associated with women and menses (women’s menstrual cycles are the same length on average as the moon’s cycle).

 “Is the princess still so young that she needs a “mother”? the authors ask in Birth in Babylonia and the Bible (page 189 above).
 No, but she needs a source of moisture and sustenance and that is in the form of a wet nurse.
 Slave women were essentially dairy cows.
-In Hebrew, the word for a woman who bears your child, and the word for your camel is the same written word: gamal.

 Harmony was having fish and salt at the same time, or perhaps milk and a woman.